Property Buyer's Guide

 Real estate agent commission in Australia is paid by the seller.
 Rates are negotiable and vary by location — typically 1.8–2.5% in metro areas, 2.5–3.5% in regional areas.
 GST (10%) applies on top of the commission.
 Marketing costs (A$5,000–A$10,000) are charged separately.

 The purchase price is just the beginning.
-As a property owner in Australia (NSW), you'll have recurring costs that eat into your rental income.
+As a property owner in Australia, you'll have recurring costs that eat into your rental income.
 Knowing these upfront helps you model realistic returns.

 - annualCouncil RatesSet by your local council based on the land value of the property.
-Varies significantly by area and council — amount shown is a Sydney metro average.Typically escalates ~3% per year
+Sydney metro average ~A$1,500–A$2,500/year.
+IPART rate peg limits annual increases.Typically escalates ~3% per year

 - annualMaintenance & RepairsBudget for ongoing repairs and maintenance.
 Typically 1–2% of property value per year.
 Landlords are legally required to maintain the property in a reasonable state of repair.Typically escalates ~3% per year